Growing ferns… with their amazing variety of foliage forms and delicacy of pattern have always been popular as house plants.

 Varieties are ribbon brake (Pteris cretica albo lineata), a variegated form from Japan.

 Divisions are narrower than in the Cretan brake and continue growing down along the midvein.
-The plant is densely leaved and has a spread and height of about a foot.
+The plant is densely left and has a spread and height of about afoot.

 White foliage areas contrasting with bright green make silver brake (Pteris argyraea) from India and eastern Asia an outstanding species.
 Its erect leaves are taller and are differently divided than the other pteris.